fluffysquirrels/mqtt-async-client-rs/README.md

 ### 0.1.3 - UNRELEASED

-Missing ping responses should cause a disconnect even when keepalive > op timeout
+Missing ping responses should cause a disconnect even when keepalive > op timeout.

+Publish with retain flag.

 ### 0.1.3